 Background

-Historically, it’s known that the app receives payment via Osko, and that there is a need for the implementation of a QR code feature aiming to facilitate the transfer of payment details amongst users.
+Historically, it’s known that the app receives payment via Osko and that there is a need for the implementation of a QR code feature aiming to facilitate the transfer of payment details amongst users.

 User Story – [what is user story ...]